Updated 17th August 2020

-There are a number of different travel planning tools out there and finding the right one to suit your needs can take a bit of trial and error, which of course takes time.
+There are so many different travel planning apps out there but these are my Top 5 Travel Planning Tools.
 I’ve tried a number of them over the last couple of years, trying to find the ones that suited me and these are the ones I swear by:

 This is one of my favourite accommodation sites and I have tried a number of different ones.
 They have consistently cheaper prices than a lot of the other sites and after being signed up with them and making a certain number of bookings through them you get upgraded to a “Genius” member.